 Emulating video game systems and computers is one of the things that the Raspberry Pi has always been good at, right from the start.
-In this article we will explain how to get set up with Retropie, one of the best all-in-one plug ‘n play retro gaming solutions, and how to work around systems that don’t work flawlessly.
+You can do this with your own Raspberry Pi using RetroPie emulators.
+RetroPie is easily one of the best all-in-one plug-in-play retro gaming solutions.
+Even with systems that don’t work flawlessly, it’s not too difficult to tweak them to work right.

 Juicy Slice of Pi